-STRATEGIC EVALUATIONS
+Strategic evaluations

-Strategic evaluations are forward-looking and assess strategic, systemic or emerging corporate issues and programmes and initiatives with global or regional coverage that are of particular relevance to WFP's strategic direction.

-In 2017, OEV commenced two strategic evaluations on topics central to the WFP Strategic Plan (2017-2021):

-The evaluation of pilot CSPs was well received by management and Board members, who strongly agreed that the lessons learned should inform the strategic direction, planning and implementation of future CSPs.
+- 16. Strategic evaluations are forward-looking and assess strategic, systemic or emerging corporate issues and programmes and initiatives with global or regional coverage that are of particular relevance to WFP's strategic direction. - 17.
+In 2017, OEV commenced two strategic evaluations on topics central to the WFP Strategic Plan (2017-2021): - The evaluation of pilot CSPs was well received by management and Board members, who strongly agreed that the lessons learned should inform the strategic direction, planning and implementation of future CSPs.
 The evaluation found that the adoption of CSPs as the framework for planning, managing and delivering WFP's contributions to the achievement of zero hunger was a significant step forwards for WFP.
 The task of introducing and stabilizing CSPs and their supporting systems is far from complete, however, and further years of intensive, focused commitment from WFP at all levels will be needed in order to achieve the objectives of the Integrated Road Map (IRM) and the policy on CSPs.
-The evaluation made 11 specific recommendations under five overarching themes: ten were agreed and one was partially agreed by WFP management.

-The evaluation of WFP's support for enhanced resilience was formative in nature, meaning that the emphasis was on learning, and a "theory of delivery" approach was followed to assess how and to what extent WFP's concepts, strategies, guidance, systems, programmes, people, partners and information work together in strengthening WFP's support for enhanced resilience.
+The evaluation made eleven specific recommendations under five overarching themes: ten were agreed and one was partially agreed by WFP management. - The evaluation of WFP's support for enhanced resilience was formative in nature, meaning that the emphasis was on learning, and a "theory of delivery" approach was followed to assess how and to what extent WFP's concepts, strategies, guidance, systems, programmes, people, partners and information work together in strengthening WFP's support for enhanced resilience.
 The evaluation team concluded that WFP has the foundations for and high-level strategic commitment to supporting the enhancement of resilience in order to avoid recurrent crises.
 It determined that these commitments need to be grounded in operational realities and matched by demands for better guidance, measurement and systems if WFP is to make a significant contribution in this area.
-The evaluation made seven recommendations: six were agreed and one was partially agreed by WFP management.
+The evaluation made seven recommendations: six were agreed and one was partially agreed by WFP management. - 18.
 In 2018, OEV commenced an evaluation of WFP's capacity to respond to emergencies, which explores the effectiveness of WFP's policies, procedures and people in terms of the scale, coverage, speed and quality of WFP emergency response.
-The evaluation is being conducted in a context where emergency response is the largest part of WFP's portfolio and where leadership in emergency preparedness and response is one of WFP priorities.
-The evaluation report will be presented to the Board for consideration at its 2020 first regular session.
+The evaluation is being conducted in a context where emergency response is the largest part of WFP's portfolio and where leadership in emergency preparedness and response is one of WFP priorities.12 The evaluation report will be presented to the Board for consideration at its 2020 first regular session.

+12 WFP leadership priorities for 2017-2022 are leadership in emergency; programme excellence in the humanitarian-development-peace nexus; digital transformation of WFP and the people it serves; funding and partnerships for zero hunger; and unlocking WFP's potential - simplification, efficiency and impact.

-New strategic evaluations planned for 2019 include an evaluation of the funding of WFP's work, which began early in the year and analyses WFP's funding strategy, direct and indirect factors influencing WFP's ability to attract funding, including internal and external financial mechanisms for resource mobilization, and the allocation of funding.
-In addition, given the renewed focus on school feeding reflected in the priorities of WFP's leadership for 2017-2022, a strategic evaluation of the effects of school feeding on hunger and nutrition will start in 2019, encompassing WFP's revised school feeding policy.
+19. New strategic evaluations planned for 2019 include an evaluation of the funding of WFP's work, which began early in the year and analyses WFP's funding strategy, direct and indirect factors influencing WFP's ability to attract funding, including internal and external financial mechanisms for resource mobilization, and the allocation of funding.
+In addition, given the renewed focus on school feeding reflected in the priorities of WFP's leadership for 2017-2022, a strategic evaluation of the effects of school feeding on hunger and nutrition will start in 2019, encompassing WFP's revised school feeding policy.^{13.}